PeterDrake/liber_pythonis/level_v/markdown/empirical_rule.md

 Even better, this scaling allows us to make conclusions about data that we are modeling with a normal curve.
 These conclusions are made using the "Empirical Rule" which is stated below:

-``The Empirical Rule
+`The Empirical Rule
-hi cat dog rat''
+hi cat dog rat`